Police Use Gas and Rubber Bullets on Protesters at Wisconsin Beagle Facility

 - About 1,000 protesters attempted to enter a beagle breeding and research facility in Wisconsin.

-- Protesters aimed to steal thousands of beagles bred for medical experimentation, according to the NYT.
+- Protesters aimed to take thousands of beagles bred for medical experimentation.

 What Happened